-Together with the requirements for ASPSPs to notify TPPs of any changes (see section 5.5) any TPP will, except in an emergency, always have at least three months' notice before being required to update their systems.
+Together with the requirements for ASPSPs to notify TPPs of any changes (see section 5.5) any TPP will always have at least three months' notice before being required to update their systems.
+The only caveat to the above is that any version may be deprecated with immediate effect in the case where there is a security issue.